 Dwelling

-Your dwelling coverage takes care of repairs to or replacement of your home if it is damaged or destroyed.
+Your dwelling coverage takes care of repairs to or the replacement of your home if it is damaged or destroyed.
 For that reason, it is important that you have an accurate value for your home's replacement cost.
 This is the cost to totally rebuild your home.
 If the rebuild of your home costs more than the replacement cost value of your policy, the difference comes out of your pocket.
-To avoid a costly rebuild, make sure your policy reflects your home's rebuild cost on an annual basis.

 Personal property

 You can acquire many belongings during the course of your life, and the actual value of all of your personal property may not be accurately reflected in your home insurance policy unless you take precautions.
-In order to make sure your personal property coverage is enough to cover the full replacement of your belongings in the event of a fire, make an inventory list.
+In order to make sure your personal property coverage is enough to cover the full replacement of your belongings in the event of a fire or other peril, make an inventory list.
 This list should include the make, model and replacement cost of these items.

 Liability

-If someone is injured on your property, or if you are responsible for property damage to someone else, liability coverage helps with the cost associated with injuries or damage repairs.
+If someone is injured on your property, or if you are responsible for damaging someone else's property, liability coverage helps with the cost associated with injuries or damage repairs.
 Liability usually is set at a minimum of $100,000.
 This may seem like a considerable amount, but a prolonged hospital stay or court case can quickly eat through that limit, leaving you to cover any other costs out of pocket.
 To avoid that, we recommend increasing your liability limit to at least $300,000.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.